sujjeee/linknode/README.md

 ### LinkNode is an open-source tool that helps you generate one link for all your links.

 ## Features ✨

 - Add as many links as you need ♾️
 - Cool icons for your social media links 😎
 - Choose your own icons for any other links 🔧
-- A demo preview to see how your page will turn out 👀
+- Demo preview to see how your page will turn out 👀
-- A short URL with bit.ly or dub.co API 🌐
+- URL shortener powered by Dub.co 🌐
+  - Custom domains support
+  - Link cloaking funtionality

 ## Tech Stacks 💻